waifuai/research-text/ico-sol/69-stochastic-calc.md

 Jumps occur at random times, with frequency governed by a Poisson process with rate
 \lambda
  (average number of jumps per unit time).
-When a jump occurs, the price changes by a random magnitude J_t
-, drawn from a specified distribution.
+When a jump occurs, the price changes by a random magnitude $J_t$, drawn from a specified distribution.
 The jump term is:
 $$J_t dN_t$$